nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Introduction/README1.md

 The steps are mapped above in the following way automatically:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Ag.png" alt="Mapping" width="500"></p>

-Save, close and reaload the page to see if the "Simple Image App." displays what is really needed.
+Save, close and reload the page to see if the "Simple Image App." displays what is really needed.
 Repeat the steps if it does not display the correct data.

 Result:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Introduction/1Ah.png" alt="Images from E-codices displayed in Inseri" width="400"></p>